rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/reversed-effort.md

 <img src="../../assets/bjenny-search.png">

+## Networking

+Going in with an ask doesn't work, but having a fun and interesting conversation with an ask at the end can be super lucrative.

 There's an element of [[word magic]] to tasks requiring Reversed Effort–if you can simply convince yourself that you're able to accomplish something, then you will be.

 ---